krahim/multitaper/README.md

 ** Note:
 I uploaded the latest version in Oct.
 2020 after checking --as-cran with the current release version of R.
-Please consult CRAN policy for submitting packages
+Please consult CRAN policy for submitting packages.